m50d/m50d.github.com/_posts/2015-03-01-verified-timsort-sketch.md

   }
 ````

 Please don't think every encoding of that invariant into a type system must look like this!
+Type-level functions are not a first-class feature in Scala, so we have to encode each one as a pair: a `type` showing the output value, and a `val` that's an instance of a suitable type which "witnesses" that our output value is the output of the function that we want it to be.